DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 }
 ```

 You may already be familiar with this style of type from other languages.
-In the next section, we’ll cover how you can create your own generic types like `Array<Type>`.
+In the next section, we'll cover how you can create your own generic types like `Array<Type>`.

 ## Generic Types

 In previous sections, we created generic identity functions that worked over a range of types.
-In this section, we’ll explore the type of the functions themselves and how to create generic interfaces.
+In this section, we'll explore the type of the functions themselves and how to create generic interfaces.

 The type of generic functions is just like those of non-generic functions, with the type parameters listed first, similarly to function declarations: